Frequently Asked Questions

-Staff and volunteers are entrusted to teach the children of Redeemer about the Gospel.
+Staff and volunteers are entrusted to teach the children of Redeemer about the gospel.
 We ask that volunteers commit themselves to the responsibility of building a strong, spiritual foundation in the hearts of the children.

 What if my child has separation anxiety?

-We allow parents to stay with their child for no more than three weeks.
+We recommend parents to stay with their child for no more than three weeks.
 During this period, you will become familiar with how our nursery is organized and run.
-If separation anxiety continues past this point, we will work with you to begin our graduated system of separation, which has helped children ranging from infancy to preschool.
+If separation anxiety continues past this point, we could work with you to begin our graduated system of separation, which has helped children ranging from infancy to preschool.
 Parents follow a pattern of gradually increasing the separation time from their kids.
 Our graduated approach to separation includes:

-- Quick drop off at the classroom gate, no lingering.
+- Quick drop-off at the classroom gate, no lingering.

 - Tell your child that you will return in 10 minutes, and return as promised each week.